 If you want to go long a stock, the best options trading alert flow will look like this:

-We call this massive flow.
+We call this bullish option flow.
 Notice how the flow just kept coming in all day.
 Throughout the day, buyers were stepping in and pounding the options flow.
-Someone’s excited about the money that they expect to make in this stock and that’s something we might want to follow as well when it’s just getting pounded all day long.
+Someone’s excited about the money that they expect to make in this stock, and that’s something we might want to follow as well when it’s just getting pounded all day long.
 Someone with deep pockets clearly wants to build a position and fast too.
 Notice the “_AA” above the ask trades in the image below; this is definitely bullish!

 Other strikes and expirations were hit too.
-When you see constant flow on a ticker, throughout the entire day, that’s something you want to pay attention to.
+When you see the constant flow on a ticker throughout the entire day, that’s something you want to pay attention to.
 Here is another example of bullish option flow:

-This is an example of beautiful options flow and when you see it, you need to pounce on it.
+This is an example of beautiful options flow, and when you see it, you need to pounce on it.
 Notice how the same strike and the same expiration were just pounded as the spot price rose.
 The buying was relentless.
-Notice how at 9:01:03 AM, the price of the contracts started at $0.957 and went to $0.98, $1.10, $1.16, and $1.17.
+Notice how at 9:01:03 AM, the price of the $30 strike contracts started at $3.25 and went to $4.599 in a matter of minutes.
 We want to see buyers continuing to step in even as the price goes up!

 Again, notice the “_AA” (above ask) prints.
-This suggests someone wanted into the stock and they want in now!
+This suggests someone wanted into the stock immediately.
 Price is not much of a factor because time is more important to them.
 They need to have this stock and they need to have it now!

-We should jump into a stock with pristine order flow like this.
-At the very least you should pull up a chart and find the news catalyst to find out what is going on.
+When you see bullish option flow like this, you should pull up a chart and find the news catalyst to find out what is going on.

 Options Trading Alerts Rapid Fire